dputhier/tgml_rnaseq/README.md

 Run:
 prepare_data.sh

-The run the workflow using:
+The run the workflow by following instruction in progs/rna_seq_str_star_se